 🌿Living Trust vs a Will trust.

-Although this can sometimes work, the clients did not fully understand the consequences of the plan.
-The IFA contacted us for a second opinion.
-The solution was to work with the client and the IFA to set up a Flexible Life Interest Trust that achieved all the client's aims without unintended consequences, all for less than £1000 (less than 1% of the value covered).
+The clients would have to pay market-rate rent for the rest of their lives or record each time they visited the property and the reasons why, as well as consider entrance, exit and anniversary charges for the trust.
+The solution was to work with the client and the FA to set up a Life Interest Trust that achieved all the client's aims without unintended consequences, all for less than £1000 (less than 1% of the value covered).
 The IFA then continued to review the estate's value annually and advised on Potentially Exempt Transfers and an enhanced pension provision to manually reduce the Inheritance Tax Liability while maximising control and flexibility for the client.